Vienna Biocenter: Structure

+Vienna BioCenter Scientific Training

+The Vienna BioCenter has developed into one of Austria’s principal centers for graduate training in molecular biosciences and related disciplines.
+A number of training initiatives are coordinated centrally as "Vienna BioCenter Scientific Training", including a PhD program, summer school, postdoctoral training, a leadership program, and alumni relations.

+The Vienna BioCenter PhD Program is one of the doctoral schools of the University of Vienna and Medical University of Vienna in collaboration with the Gregor Mendel Institute (GMI) and Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Science, Research Institute of Molecular Pathology (IMP) and the Max Perutz Labs The program recruits internationally and conducts instruction in English.

+The Vienna BioCenter Summer School, founded in 2010, hosts undergraduate students from multiple countries for laboratory research internships and advanced coursework.

+Additional initiatives include the VIP³ postdoctoral program, the Vienna BioCenter Leadership Program, an alumni organization, and career-development activities.

 Awards

 Kim Nasmyth, emeritus director of the Research Institute of Molecular Pathology (IMP), currently at the University of Oxford, received the 2018 Breakthrough Prize in Life Sciences for his work on chromosome segregation.

 After receiving the 2015 Breakthrough Prize in Life Sciences, the 2020 Nobel Prize for Chemistry was awarded to Emmanuelle Charpentier and Jennifer Doudna for their groundbreaking discoveries on the CRISPR/Cas9 system.
 Emmanuelle Charpentier was a principal investigator at the Max Perutz Labs at the University of Vienna from 2002 to 2009, where she laid the groundwork for developing the technology.

 As of May 2021, scientists of the Vienna BioCenter institutes have been awarded 57 ERC grants and eleven Wittgenstein Awards.